Skip to On this page All posts

 Dictate First Drafts That Sound Like You

 Most dictation tools strip your voice.
-Here's how to dictate first drafts that keep your writing style intact using on-device polish and Custom prompts.
+Here's how to dictate first drafts that keep your writing style intact with on-device polish built to preserve how you actually write.

 Updated April 4, 2026